Start from a clear question

 • The usefulness of blanks is disputed

-• The first repeated QCs are use to allow column equilibration
+• The first repeated QCs are use to allow the column to equilibrate

 • One could add QC dilutions